 A subpanel consists of separate bus bars for the ground and neutral wires and generally has no main breaker.
 It’s possible that it’s not labeled as “subpanel” but rather as “lugs only” and it might be a different brand from the main panel.

-An inspector must approve the subpanel, feeder cable as well as the feeder breaker.
+An inspector which will expert in commercial and residential wiring will approve the subpanel, feeder cable as well as the feeder breaker.